Pythagoras’ theorem questions – What students often get wrong about triangles

 Students might compare the 5 cm with the 2 cm and conclude that the orange one has the greater perimeter, but this is wrong because the 6 cm is the hypotenuse in the orange triangle but a leg in the blue triangle.

 This time we need to calculate.
 We already know the perimeter of the orange triangle, but the blue one is new, and its perimeter comes to [square root of] (6² + 2²) + 6 + 2 = 14.325, which is just slightly longer than the orange perimeter – too small to detect by eye.

 Now try these two:

 These are very close: pink perimeter = 20.944 cm and green perimeter = 20.950 cm (3dp).
 Students might struggle to see that the 10 cm side in the green one is a hypotenuse and not a leg.
 It must be the hypotenuse, because it is opposite the right angle.

-Checking for understanding To assess students’ understanding of Pythagoras calculations, ask them to order the triangles on the task sheet accompanying this article (available here) by perimeter, starting with the smallest.
+To assess students’ understanding of Pythagoras calculations, use this Pythagoras’ theorem questions and answers worksheet.
+Ask them to order the triangles by perimeter, starting with the smallest.

 The answer is C < A < B < H < G < F < E < D.